The LIV Golf series: What we know, what we don’t, and the massive ramifications of the Saudi-backed league

 What don’t we know about LIV Golf?

-No broadcast partner has been announced, either, although more than a few eyebrows were raised when former FOX Sports President David Hill was signed by LIV Golf; mentioned above, Murdoch’s FOX Sports was originally aligned with Norman’s WGT in the mid-1990s.
+No broadcast partner has been announced, although more than a few eyebrows were raised when former FOX Sports President David Hill was signed by LIV Golf; mentioned above, Murdoch’s FOX Sports was originally aligned with Norman’s WGT in the mid-1990s.
+It appears the first event will be made available on YouTube and Facebook.

 Also unclear is the role of sponsors, be it with the league or players.
-For example the Royal Bank of Canada stripped its logo from its staff members who played in the Saudi International.
+For example the Royal Bank of Canada stripped its logo from its staff members who played in the Saudi International, and RBC appeared to cut ties with Johnson following Tuesday’s announcement.

 What players have said they don't want to be involved with LIV Golf?

-World No. 1 Jon Rahm, Collin Morikawa, Justin Thomas, Jordan Spieth and Brooks Koepka have also said they will not defect to the SGL.
-Following Mickelson’s comments, Dustin Johnson and Xander Schauffele committed to the tour as well.
+World No. 1 Scottie Scheffler, Jon Rahm, Collin Morikawa, Justin Thomas, Jordan Spieth and Brooks Koepka have also said they will not defect to the SGL.
+Following Mickelson’s comments, Xander Schauffele committed to the tour as well.
 Perhaps most importantly, Tiger Woods pledged his loyalty to the PGA Tour at the end of 2021.

 “I’ve decided for myself that I’m supporting the PGA Tour.
 That’s where my legacy is,” Woods said in November 2021.
 “I’ve been fortunate enough to have won 82 events on this tour and 15 major championships, and been a part of the World Golf Championships, the start of them and the end of them.
 So I have allegiance to the PGA Tour.”